LovetheFrogs/BrainIDE/README.md

 ## How to Install BrainIDE?
-Installation is as easy as it could be, just download the zip file corresponding to your OS (current version is only supported in Windows and Linux) and follow the intructions for your own dist.
+Installation is as easy as it could be, just go to releases, select the last release, and download the zip file corresponding to your OS (current version is only supported in Windows and Linux) and follow the intructions for your own dist.
 You can find these instructions in the README.txt file inside the zip file you've downloaded!

 ## How to contribute?